pytorch/executorch/README.md

 you can preview your documentation before the release.

-After the final tag is created, an action will move all the docs from `release/xx` branch to a directory named after your release version.
+After the final tag is created, an action will move all the docs from `tags/vx.x.x` tag to a directory named after your release version.

 When the first -rc tag dir for a new release branch is pushed to the gh-pages branch, you will need to manually update versions.html as follows: